 The credit risk assessment of the most material counterparties (e.g. by gross size of the portfolio) considers illiquid or hard-to-replace transactions contained in the portfolio with these counterparties.
-Furthermore, the overall credit risk assessment contains an analysis of how the capital position of the institution would evolve under stress (via an increase in CCR RWEA and direct impact on Common Equity Tier 1 (CET1)) as a result of losses from defaults of such counterparties.
+Furthermore, the overall credit risk assessment contains an analysis of how the capital position of the institution would evolve under stress (via an increase in CCR RWEA and direct impact on Common Equity Tier 1 (CET1) capital) as a result of losses from defaults of such counterparties.

-Inclusion of results of customer due diligence processes in credit decisions and recognition of CCR in customer due diligence processes
+9. Inclusion of the results of customer due diligence processes in credit decisions and recognition of CCR in customer due diligence processes

 Far from being a pro forma exercise, customer due diligence - both at onboarding and on an ongoing basis - has a substantial impact on credit decisions.
 Adequate, comprehensive, well-documented customer due diligence procedures take into account the particularities of CCR and aspects of the client relationship, especially for clients whose business strategy is vulnerable to market stress events.
-A client's failure to provide information results in a more conservative approach to limit setting, margining and other forms of credit risk mitigation, or even the rejection or offboarding of the client.
+Among other things, customer due diligence includes an assessment of a client's solvency position and financial resources, as well as its operational capability to manage and mobilise those resources in times of market stress.
+A client's failure to provide information results in a more conservative approach to credit rating, limit setting, margining and other forms of credit risk mitigation, or even the rejection or offboarding of the client.